Characterizing Web Search in The Age of Generative AI: Abstract

 \section{Abstract}

-The advent of LLMs has given rise to a new type of web search: Generative search, where LLMs retrieve web pages related to a query and generate a single, coherent text as a response.
-This output modality stands in stark contrast to traditional web search, where results are returned as a ranked list of independent web pages.
-In this paper, we ask: Along what dimensions do generative search outputs differ from traditional web search?
-We compare Google, a traditional web search engine, with four generative search engines from two providers (Google and OpenAI) across queries from four domains.
-Our analysis reveals intriguing differences.
-Most generative search engines cover a wider range of sources compared to web search.
-Generative search engines vary in the degree to which they rely on internal knowledge contained within the model parameters \vs external knowledge retrieved from the web.
-Generative search engines surface varying sets of concepts, creating new opportunities for enhancing search diversity and serendipity.
-Our results also highlight the need for revisiting evaluation criteria for web search in the age of Generative AI.
+The advent of LLMs has given rise to \textit{generative search}, a new search paradigm in which LLMs retrieve information from the web related to a query and synthesize it into a single, coherent response.
+This paradigm differs fundamentally from traditional web search, where results are returned as a ranked list of independent web pages.
+In this paper, we ask: Along what dimensions does generative search differ from traditional search?
+We conduct a systematic comparison between Google organic search and five generative search systems from three providers: Google, OpenAI, and Perplexity.
+Our analysis reveals substantial variation among engines in their reliance on internal \vs external knowledge, source diversity, and stability.
+While generative systems often achieve topical coverage comparable to traditional search, they do so using markedly different retrieval footprints and synthesis strategies.
+We further show that the outputs of generative search can vary across time and executions, raising new challenges for robustness.
+Our findings demonstrate that generative search introduces new dimensions that are not captured by existing evaluation paradigms, motivating the development of evaluations that explicitly account for retrieval behavior, synthesis, and stability in generative search systems.